Welcome

 Many people have already provided us with a lot of useful information and we really appreciate it.
 Equally, we have been able to provide others with details that they have found helpful.
 For a list of people and organisations that have helped see the list of contributors under the Analysis link in the menu at the top of the page.

-If you would like to know more about the family history than is on this site or if you wonder whether I have that vital missing fact linked to your own research then please email me.
+If you would like to know more about the family history than is on this site or if you wonder whether I have a missing fact linked to your own research then please email me.
 I do not offer a research service, but will check the records I have for anything useful or interesting.
-I may be able to post you a pdf or hard copy print of the relevant part of your family tree.

 Broad discoveries